sabinetimpf/EmergentAffordance/README.md

 This repository contains the code and data we are working on to model affordances and affordances schemata.

 The model we work on is called aff_ParkScenario.
 It is represented in the form of an xml file and the file name contains a version number.
 In addition, some pictures are used to better visualize the individual objects within the model.
-Those may be found in the zip-folder named pictures.
+Those may be found in the zipped folder named pictures.

 In order to run the model you will need a working version of the software called **[SeSAm](https://multiagentsimulation.com/)**, which is a fully visual platform for developing and simulation agent-based models.
-We also use some extensions to SeSAm, which may be found in the folder extensions.
+We also use some extensions to SeSAm, which may be found in the zipped folder named plugins.

 ## Contact